Singapore’s enhanced Jobs Support Scheme: What you need to know

 Who will receive enhanced JSS payouts?

-The government will subsidize 50% of each employee’s monthly wage.
-This is applied to the first $4600 earned per employee.
+For businesses that are entitled to the Jobs Support Scheme, the government will subsidize 50% of each employee’s monthly wage as a form of wage support.
+This is applied to the first $4600 actual wages paid per employee.
 Please note this only pertains to sectors where the tightened measures require suspending many, if not all operations:

 - Performing arts

 Likewise, the government will subsidize 30% of each employee’s monthly wage to sectors that are not required to suspend operations but are significantly affected by the increased safety measures in Phase 2 (Heightened Alert).
 This includes:

 On 10 June 2021, the government announced the staggered reopening under Phase 3 (Heightened Alert).
 Sectors that are required to remain closed until 20 June 2021 will receive JSS support of up to 10% from 21 to 30 June 2021.
 This includes: